Maui Shore Diving Guide

 Black Rock: What You Will See

 Black Rock features turtles surrounded by schools of Yellow Tang and goatfish.
 The fish hang in the current and like to surround scuba divers.
-A typical resident here is the Hawaii state fish, called a Picasso Triggerfish.
+A typical resident here is the Hawaii state fish, a Picasso Triggerfish.
 White Tip Reef Sharks patrol near the caverns, often laying on the sand near schools of bright red squirrelfish.

 Black Rock: Tips and Tricks